Next Back Home

 Dreams of Bad milk cover Original cover

 Dreams of Bad Milk: Dreams of Bad Milk became Bible Welts over time.
-As seen in the two comic spreads linked below, the cartooning style for Bad Milk fits its format, and the overall look holds together, despite the unfortunate typewriter boldface script font I chose for the text.
+As seen in the two comic spreads linked below, the cartooning style for Bad Milk fits its format, and the overall look holds together, despite the unfortunate typewriter boldface script font chosen for the text.
 The typerwriter provided consistency for the text, since I did not trust my ability to hand-letter.

 Blueprint for Storytelling: My early story ideas were built around a simple premise: The protagonist faces a peculiar difficulty.
 In Malady of Love (below), this difficulty is a leg tumor that resembles (and acts like) a standard poodle.
 Our little boy wishes only to be a normal little boy, but his misadventure hints at vague perversion.
 There are lots of gags and verbal plays-on-words along the way.